nigelfiler/KAD32-NMEA2000/README.md

 **Coolant Temperature** uses a standard Engine temperature sender mounted in the thermostat housing.
 The KAD32 has a spare location for this.
 I used an earth insulated type.
 M18x1.5

 Temperature sender was calibrated using the Steinhart-Hart equation.
-I have this sitting next to my water sender project on my desk.
 Calibrated at 7c, 21c, 68c.

 ## Screenshots
 Here is my chart plotter receiving data from my sensors: